How to Get Hair Out of a Necklace Chain Quickly and Easily

 5. Rinse and Repeat

 Once you’ve removed as much hair as possible, rinse the necklace under warm running water to wash away any soap residue.
+If you still see hairs, repeat the soaking and brushing steps.

 6. Dry and Polish